How to prepare your home for a natural disaster

 Here are the natural disasters that are typically covered by home insurance:

 Several natural disasters are not covered by standard homeowners insurance policies, including flood or earthquake damage.
-Homeowners who live in areas where floods and earthquakes are common are encouraged to purchase separate flood insurance and earthquake insurance policies.
+Homeowners who live in areas where floods and earthquakes are common are encouraged to consider purchasing separate flood insurance and earthquake insurance policies.
+In some states, damages from hurricanes, particularly wind damage, might be covered, but there may be a hurricane or windstorm deductible that is separate from your normal damage deductible.
+In coastal towns or other areas prone to hurricane damage, this deductible is usually one to five percent of your home’s insured value.

 Frequently asked questions

-There are a variety of options when it comes to home insurance all across the country.
-Based on our in-house research, the best home insurance companies include Amica, Allstate, Geico, MetLife, USAA and Chubb.
-It’s a good idea to do some research to compare providers or speak with a licensed insurance professional to determine the right company and coverage.
+There are a variety of options available when it comes to choosing the best home insurance company.
+While it can help to get a sense of the average cost of homeowners insurance, a large factor of your premium cost will depend on your area and state.
+It’s a good idea to do some research to compare providers or speak with a licensed insurance professional to find the right company, coverage and cheapest price for you.

 Flood insurance is available through most major insurance companies.
 Many providers sell flood insurance from the National Flood Insurance Program (NFIP), funded by the federal government.
-Some providers offer private flood insurance or offer a flood insurance endorsement, which can provide coverage above and beyond NFIP policies, particularly for personal belongings.
+Many providers also offer private flood insurance or offer a flood insurance endorsement, which can provide coverage above and beyond NFIP policies, particularly for personal belongings.
+Flood insurance premiums are generally paid in full up front and there is typically a 30-day waiting period before new flood insurance takes effect.
+If you live in an area prone to flooding, you may want to strongly consider flood insurance because if there is already a storm in the forecast, it may be too late to secure coverage.
+Even if you aren’t in a high-risk area, flood insurance may be a good idea, as even a small amount of water in your home can cause devastating financial consequences.

-Yes, home insurance premiums go up after almost any covered claim.
+Yes, home insurance premiums typically go up after almost any covered claim.
 However, the rate increase depends on the severity of the claim and the cost of repairs.
-Homeowners can take advantage of discounts, improve their credit score, raise the deductible and lower coverage limits to avoid a significant rate increase after a claim.
+Homeowners usually have some options to help offset rate increases, including taking advantage of available discounts or adjusting coverage.
 It’s a good idea to speak with a licensed insurance professional to ensure that there is still adequate coverage before making any policy changes.